 - Store that information inside the client (cookie or HTML5)

 - Store that information inside the server whenever a user load a page (database work)

 - Compare that informations whenever a connected user must interact with another connected user

 This huge change is developed in these weeks, silently.
 The unique key is already present, from today, in every device connected and can be used for further tests from our moderators, while we develop the entire platform.
 The cookie with encrypted informations is automatically deleted when you close the browser.
-Only for registered and logged users, in the section “ENCRYPTION KEYS” of the page “edit profile” users can check in every moment the integrity of the key: status green: ok; status yellow: waiting connection; status red: connection refused.
+Only for registered and logged users, in the section “ENCRYPTION-[Encryption]: [to change electronic information or signals into a secret code (= system of letters, numbers, or symbols) that people cannot understand or use on normal equipment] KEYS” of the page “edit profile” users can check in every moment the integrity of the key: status green: ok; status yellow: waiting connection; status red: connection refused.